-Six Fine Tibetan Buddhist Tsakli Paintings Teaching Cards Depicting Bardo Deities
+Six Superb Old Tibetan Buddhist Tsakli Paintings Depicting Bardo Deities

 |Size||14cm x 11cm each painting|

-This set of six fine Tibetan Tsakli paintings depicting Bardo Deities.
-They are all finely painted with polychrome pigments on thick hand made cotton paper.
-The back of each painted with Tibetan script.
-Dating from the 18th Century and in very good condition.
-They are mounted in a double row, three on top and three on the bottom with museum quality archival card in dark blue, they are ready to put into a frame of your choice.
+This set of six beautiful old Tibetan Tsakli paintings depicts Buddhist Bardo Deities.
+These small artworks are very finely painted with polychrome pigments on thick handmade paper.
+The back of each painting has Tibetan script describing the deity, they date from the 18th Century and are in very good condition.
+They are mounted in a double row, three on top and three on the bottom with the museum-quality archival cards in dark blue, they are ready to put into a frame of your choice.

 Provenance: The Todd Barlin Collection of Tibetan and Mongolian Buddhist Art & Asian Art

 Exhibited: The Art of Compassion: Buddhist Art from The Todd Barlin Collection.
 Sydney Australia 2018.
 Catalogue written By Dr David Templeman,

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.